Offering Customer Financing: A Guide for Business Owners

 Companies can either manage their customer financing options internally or partner with a third-party financing provider.
 If funding is provided in-house, the business will take on the underwriting process, fund the loans, and assume responsibility for repayments.
 Conversely, if funding comes from a third-party financing company, the third party will manage the underwriting and lending, and the business will pay a small fee for these services.

-How To Offer Financing To Your Customers
+How to Offer Financing to Your Customers

+There are two main ways to offer consumer funding.
 The first method is providing in-house customer financing, where the merchant becomes a lender.
 The second method is to use third-party customer financing and partner with a point-of-sale (POS) financing company.

-Choose The Type of Financing
+Choose the Type of Customer Financing

 Let’s take a look at the differences between each framework.